 Not yet a YBCA Member?
 Join now »

 Edgar Arceneaux (b.
 1972, Los Angeles) is an artist working in the media of drawing, sculpture, and performance, whose works often explore connections between historical events and present-day truths.
 He played a seminal role in the creation of the Watts House Project, a redevelopment initiative to remodel a series of houses around the Watts Towers, serving as director from 1999 to 2012.
 His work has been featured at the Hammer Museum, Los Angeles; the Whitney Biennial, Whitney Museum of American Art, New York; the Studio Museum in Harlem, New York; Performa 15, New York; and the MIT List Visual Arts Center, Cambridge, Massachusetts, among other venues.
 Arceneaux lives and works in Pasadena, California.

 Edgar Arceneaux, Until, Until, Until…, 2015.
 A Performa Commission for Performa 15.

 Edgar Arceneaux is supported, in part, by Susanne Vielmetter Los Angeles Projects.

 Yerba Buena Center for the Arts is grateful to the City of San Francisco for its ongoing support.

-Additional Funding for YBCA Programs 2017–2018: National Endowment for the Arts, Abundance Foundation, Grosvenor, and members of Yerba Buena Center for the Arts.
-Yerba Buena Center for the Arts is grateful to the City of San Francisco for its ongoing support.
+Additional Funding for YBCA Programs: National Endowment for the Arts, Abundance Foundation, Grosvenor, and Members of Yerba Buena Center for the Arts.

 Lead Image: Edgar Arceneaux, Until, Until, Until…, 2016.
 Courtesy the artist and Susanne Vielmetter Los Angeles Projects.
 Photograph by Robert Wedemeyer.